Bullae are elevated, fluid-filled blisters ≥ 10 mm in diameter.

 Two clinical findings, both reflecting lack of epidermal cohesion, that are somewhat specific for pemphigus vulgaris are the following:

 Referral to a dermatologist with expertise in treating this disorder is recommended.
 Hospitalization is required initially for all but the most minor cases.
-Cleansing and dressing of open skin lesions is similar to that done to treat partial-thickness burns (eg, reverse isolation, hydrocolloid or silver sulfadiazine dressings).
+Cleansing and dressing of open skin lesions is similar to that done to treat partial-thickness burns Initial wound care (eg, reverse isolation, hydrocolloid or silver sulfadiazine dressings).

-Immunosuppressants such as rituximab (1), methotrexate, cyclophosphamide, azathioprine, gold, mycophenolate mofetil, or cyclosporine can reduce the need for corticosteroids and thus minimize the undesirable effects of long-term corticosteroid use.
-Rituximab combined with systemic corticosteroids is an alternative first-line treatment (2).
+The immunosuppressants rituximab (3 Treatment references Pemphigus vulgaris is an uncommon, potentially fatal, autoimmune disorder characterized by intraepidermal blisters and extensive erosions on apparently healthy skin and mucous membranes.
+Diagnosis... read more ), azathioprine, and mycophenolate mofetil help reduce the need for corticosteroids and thus minimize the undesirable effects of long-term corticosteroid use.
 Plasma exchange and high-dose IV immune globulin to reduce antibody titers have also been effective.

 About half of patients with pemphigus vulgaris have only oral lesions.

 Use Nikolsky and Asboe-Hansen signs to help clinically differentiate pemphigus vulgaris from other bullous disorders.

 Confirm the diagnosis by immunofluorescence testing of skin samples.